acarolsf/cache-manager-flutter/README.md

 # Cache Manager Flutter
-Cache Manager using GetStorage with time expiration
+Cache Manager using GetStorage with time expiration.

+This is based on @[ozkayas](https://github.com/ozkayas/auth_manager)'s code.

 ## Used Packages